Sshashank0743/AI-ML-for-Newborn-Babies-in-Healthcare/Shashank_No-Pain [vid 34-36]/README.md

 **PURPOSE**

-Babies can't express his/her pain by verbal so that here we are researching how to predict wheather baby feeling pain or not.
+Babies can't express his/her pain verbally, so here we are researching how to predict whether a baby is feeling pain or not.

 **DATASET**